luxfi/evm/plugin/evm/validators/README.md

 ## Uptime Package

 The uptime package manages the uptime tracking of the L1 validators.
-It wraps [AvalancheGo's uptime tracking manager](https://pkg.go.dev/github.com/luxfi/avalanchego/snow/uptime) under the hood and additionally introduces pausable uptime manager interface.
+It wraps [Lux's uptime tracking manager](https://pkg.go.dev/github.com/luxfi/node/snow/uptime) under the hood and additionally introduces pausable uptime manager interface.
 The pausable uptime manager interface allows the manager to pause the uptime tracking for a specific validator when it becomes `inactive` and resume it when it becomes `active` again.

 The uptime package must be run on at least one L1 node, referred to in this document as the "tracker node".